-C&W (aka Cushman & Wakefield) provides facility maintenance, cleaning, and related services for businesses and organizations throughout the United States.
+C&W Facility Services, Inc. (“C&W” or “Cushman & Wakefield”) provides facility maintenance, cleaning, and related services for businesses and organizations throughout the United States.

-The Complaint alleges that C&W (frequently known as Cushman & Wakefield) has a companywide policy of automatically deducting (or otherwise requiring employees to clock out for) 30 minutes of time from its maintenance hourly employees’ daily hours worked.
+The Complaint claims that C&W (frequently known as Cushman & Wakefield) has a companywide policy of requiring a meal break deduction from its employees’ daily hours worked.
 These maintenance employees allege that they were either unable to take their meal break or it was otherwise interrupted because C&W required maintenance employees to prioritize repairing machinery and equipment over taking their full meal breaks.